 Organising a date and time

 Due to the staff required to assist with the tours, our preference is to host the tour during the working week.
-Afternoons are generally a more convenient time for the wards, and often a member of staff will be able to talk the visitors through their work and the facilities on the ward.
+Afternoons are generally a more convenient time.

 How the tours work

 The sets are split into groups of 4 or 5 and are taken on a guided tour by a member of staff or volunteer.
-Where possible, we aim to take the nurses to areas of specific interest to them.
-Our standard tour is as follows:
+Where possible, we aim to take the nurses to areas of specific interest to them but we cannot take visitors onto ward areas.

 Keeping updated with the work of the hospital